STH BNK by Beulah: Approval

 In March 2020, the plan received approval by the City of Melbourne.
 Planning Minister Richard Wynne approved the project on 23 April 2020; like other developments, STH BNK by Beulah was identified by the Victorian Government as a project needing to be "fast-tracked", amid the impact of the COVID-19 pandemic to the Victorian economy.

+2025: Administration

+In February 2025, the development management company BSSPV Pty Ltd was placed by Beulah into administration.
+The collapse came as the project owed more than $5 million in outstanding fees to various designers, consultants and lawyers, with project architects Cox Architecture and UNStudio filing a wind-up notice against it.

+The project's struggles have been attributed to rising construction costs and challenging market conditions.